 Mexican rice pilaf is a quick and easy gluten-free meal that the whole family will love!
 It makes the perfect rice to fill a burrito or a burrito bowl for simple lunches.

-- Oil - for sauteing the onion and zucchini.
+• Oil – used to saute the onion and zucchini.
 You can use a few tablespoons of vegetable broth instead of oil for an oil-free option.

-- Water or Vegetable Broth - for cooking the rice.
+• Water or Vegetable Broth – used to cook the rice.
 If you use broth, reduce the salt by 1/2 teaspoon.

 Step 1 – Peel and dice a medium-sized onion and saute it in 1 tablespoon of cooking oil over low heat for about 5 minutes until it’s translucent.